scalawithcats/scala-with-cats/src/pages/adt-optimization/algebra.md

 }
 ```

-Let's go through the main points of that we've seen here.
+Let's go through the main points that we've seen here.

 Firstly, I hope you find the idea of regular derivatives interesting and a bit surprising.
 I certainly did when I first read about them.
 There is a deeper point, which runs throughout the book: most problems have already been solved and we can save a lot of time if we can just find those solutions.
 I elevate this idea of the status of a strategy, which I call **read the literature** for reasons that will soon be clear.
 Most developers read the occasional blog post and might attend a conference from time to time.
 Many fewer, I think, read academic papers.
 I think this is a shame as academic papers contain some great ideas and present them very concisely.
 Highlighting this work is one reason that I give paper suggestions in the conclusions of each chapter.
 Part of the fault is with the academics: they write in a style that is hard to read if you're not used to it.
-I can only encourage you to perserve, and with time you will find them easier to process.
+I can only encourage you to persevere, and with time you will find them easier to process.

-Conceptually this is an interpreter, because it uses structural recursion, even though the result is of our program type.

-Domain specific knowledge.

-Rewriting as a form of computation.

-There's no general purpose solution to this problem.
-It depends on the nature of the structure we are simplifying and the rules we are using.
-If repeated application of the rules is guaranteed to terminate in an expression that has no further possible simplifications, we call the rules **strongly normalizing**.
-An expression that has no possible further simplifications is said to be in a **normal form**.
-We have already seen one example of a normal form when discussing algebraic data types, where we talked about disjunctive normal form.
-Finally, if we can apply a function or method to it's own output, and it reaches a value where the input and the output are the same, we say the function or method has a **fixed point**.
-If rewrite have a fixed point for all possible inputs then they are strongly normalizing.
+We've also seen the power of rewrites.
+Regular expression matching using derivatives works solely by rewriting the regular expression.
+We also used rewriting to simplify the regular expressions, avoiding the explosion in size that derivatives can cause.
+The abstract type of these methods is `Program => Program` so we might think they are combinators.
+However the implementation uses structural recursion and they serve the role of interpreters.
+Rewrites are the one place where the types alone can lead us astray.